 Additionally a wide exchange of expertise and relevant information for the assessment of technical provisions takes place.
-In this regard, the actuarial function actively communicates with its peer departments of the subsidiaries.
+In this regard, the actuarial function actively communicates with its peer departments of the subsidiaries (actuarial, claims, reinsurance and accounting departments).

 With regard to the calculation of the SCR and the MCR, the actuarial function communicates with the risk management function, as the technical provisions are an input data for the risk calculation with the PIM and the standard formula.